 In an accident or emergency, call 999.
 People with Duchenne muscular dystrophy (DMD) need expert medical treatment.
-It’s dangerous to treat them yourself or rely on information online.

 Tell medical staff that your child has DMD and show them the Duchenne A&E pack website, which has important information on using anaesthesia and opiates, steroid treatment, fractures, heart problems, gastrointestinal problems, and breathing problems.

 The Duchenne UK In Case of Emergency (ICE) app aims to help save lives by preventing mistreatment of DMD patients in an emergency.
 It allows you to keep a profile of your/your child’s medical needs and emergency contacts, as well as general guidance on treating DMD patients.
 This can be quickly sent to medical staff as a PDF document.